umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 - `OAuth2ClientCredentials`
 - `ApiKey`

 The interface provides methods for retrieving the value of the access tokens or API key - `GetOAuth1Token()`, `GetOAuth2Token()` and `GetApiKey()`.
-These will return null if the token or key is not found, or the service is not configured to use the authorization method related to these objects.
+These will return null if the token or key is not found.
+They will also return null if the service is not configured to use the authorization method related to these objects.

 ## Usage